aaron-grau/curic/react/projects/todos/README.md

 ```

 **Test your code** - Try running your function in the console and make sure
-that it calls the success function that you passed to it.
+that it calls the success and error callback functions that you passed it.

 ### Reducers